Growing to help provide energy near and far.

 KAPS, a natural gas liquids (NGL) and condensate system, is a highly desired industry pipeline solution designed to integrate services, generate more volumes and expand commercial opportunities.
 All of which can benefit Alberta.
 KAPS creates a platform for future investment opportunities that could include additional gas and condensate processing investments, new NGL infrastructure or other value-added services.
 Based on the current scope, KAPS will consist of a 16-inch condensate pipeline and a 12-inch NGL mix pipeline.
 KAPS will be constructed from northwest of Grande Prairie and connect to Keyera's Fort Saskatchewan Fractionation and Storage Facility (KFS).

 We are thrilled to see KAPS take part in restarting Alberta’s economic engines.
 This $1.6 billion investment provides both short and long term financial benefit for the province.
-And when construction, scheduled to begin later this summer, commences it will provide jobs to more than 600 Albertans.
+And with construction currently underway, KAPS will provide jobs to more than 600 Albertans over the life of the project.

 Keyera has always believed in the bigger picture.
 Advancing the entire industry is our goal because it’s not just about us, it’s about helping drive prosperity for Alberta and the people who live and work here.